ZhengHongming888/pytorch_geometric/docs/distributed_train_blog.md

 In our distributed training example the script partition_graph.py demonstrates the partitioning for homogenous ogbn-products,``Reddit``, and heterogenous:ogbn-mag, Movielens datasets.
 The Partitioner can also process temporal attributes of the nodes which is presented in the Movielens dataset partitioning.

-The result of partitioning, for a two-part split of homogenous ogbn-products/ hetero ogbn-mag are as follows:
+The result of partitioning, for a two-part split of homogenous ogbn-products/ hetero ogbn-mag are shown in Figure 3:

 <p align="center">
     <img src="image-3.jpg" alt="Picture"